We Are Your Friends and all the images you see in this review are owned by Warner Bros. Pictures

 Episode directed by Kazuhisa Takenouchi

 We’re back with another episode of Sailor Moon Origins!
 The last episode was by no means perfect, but it did show that just because they weren’t working directly from a story in the manga doesn’t mean they can’t make the filler in this show enjoyable.
-Can this episode keep up that level of quality we saw last time around, or are we already headed for a downward spiral until Sailor Mercury shows up in this?
+Can this episode keep up with the level of quality we saw last time around, or are we already headed for a downward spiral until Sailor Mercury shows up in this?
 Let’s find out!!

 The episode begins with Jadeite’s performance review in which he embellishes his accomplishments I’m the last two episodes.

 “Our energy collection efforts are up three percent!”
 “You lost two highly trained demons in the process.”
-“I like to think of it as creating new openings for fresh faced monsters to hone their skills and become valuable members of our organization!”
+“I like to think of it as creating new openings for fresh-faced monsters to hone their skills and become valuable members of our organization!”

 American Ultra and all the images you see in this review are owned by Lionsgate